Anders Nelsson: 1970s and 1980s

-After completing his three-year contract Nelsson was headhunted by the well-known Hong Kong Swaine family (patriarch of this family, Sir John Swaine QC was at the time chairman of both the Royal HK Jockey Club and the Legislative Council.)
-A new company called The Media Bank was set up under the Chairmanship of elder son John Swaine Junior, with Nelsson as MD.
-Through Nelsson's music industry contacts the company acquired representation of several indie labels and publishing catalogues.
+1990s onwards

-Nelsson left the company shortly after the Handover of Hong Kong to China in 1997 to pursue China-related opportunities as a consultant.
+After completing his three-year contract, Nelsson was sought by the prominent Swaine family (patriarch of this family, Sir John Joseph Swaine, was at the time chairman of both the Royal HK Jockey Club and the Legislative Council.)
+A new company called The Media Bank was set up under the chairmanship of elder son John Swaine Jr., with Nelsson as managing director.
+Through Nelsson's music industry contacts, the company acquired representation of several indie labels and publishing catalogues.
+Nelsson left the company shortly after the Handover of Hong Kong in 1997 to pursue Mainland China-related opportunities as a consultant.